dist-sys/mqttloader/doc/usage_en.md

 #### TLS client authentication
 To enable client authentication, you need to prepare keystore file in JKS format in addition to the above mentioned procedure.
 The keystore file must contain client key / client certificate / CA certificate.
-By specifying the keystore file with the parameter `tls_keystore` in the configuration file, TLS client authentication is enabled.
+By specifying the keystore file with the parameter `tls_keystore` in *mqttloader.conf*, TLS client authentication is enabled.

 Below is an example procedure when using Mosquitto's public broker.